Aspen’s best hikes and cross-country ski trails

 The Aspen Nordic Trail System

-The Aspen Nordic Trail System offers over 90 km of free cross country and snowshoeing trails in Aspen, Snowmass, and Basalt.
+The Aspen Nordic Trail System offers over 90 km of free cross-country and snowshoeing trails in Aspen, Snowmass, and Basalt.
 Visit their website for a full list of trails and their descriptions.
 They have several amazing options and they all feature million-dollar views of the Roaring Fork Valley.
 In addition, Ashcroft offers 35 km of trails for $25 a day or $300 for a season pass.

 The Maroon Bells

 The road to the Maroon Bells is closed during the winter months, but it is open to pedestrians.
-The road is an out and back 6.2 mile groomed trail that ends at the scenic Maroon Bells.
+The road is an out-and-back 6.2-mile groomed trail that ends at the scenic Maroon Bells.
 This is one of our favorite trails because seeing the Maroon Bells in the winter is an extra special treat due to the road closure.
 You may even see avalanche debris, which is always a remarkable sight.